-Saitama Museum of Rivers is located in Yorii town.
+Saitama Museum of Rivers, as the name implies, is a river museum, located in Yorii town.
 It is home to the largest water mill in Japan.
 It has a number of facilities available under the general admission price including their main educational hall where children can learn about rivers in general as well as river dams, transport, trivia, the role of rivers through history and specific information about the rivers in Saitama.
 You can also pay extra to enjoy the “waku waku land“, water adventure park, or watch a film in their adventure theater, which is a virtual simulated theater.

 WAKU WAKU LAND

 For an additional charge you can enjoy the water adventure park for one hour.
 About half the equipment is on water, but the kids don’t necessarily have to get wet, but I do recommend you bring a spare pair of clothes.
 It costs 210 yen per adult, 100 yen per child from 4 to 15 years old.
 Children under 4 years old are free.
 The times are fixed.
 There are 7 sessions during the summer at 9.30, 10.40, 11.50, 13.00, 14.10, 15.20 and 16.30.
 However, during the pandemic the sessions are only 45 minutes long, that is 20 minutes shorter than normal.